This topic provides an overview of ParentsNext (1.1.P.57) including:

 Suitable activities (compulsory participants only)

 The participation plan for compulsory participants must include at least ONE compulsory activity (unless the most appropriate activity can be recorded as voluntary, e.g. drug and alcohol assistance) that assists them to work towards their employment or education goal.
-Additional voluntary activities may be included in a plan, if agreed between a parent and their ParentsNext provider.
+Additional voluntary activities may be included in a plan, if agreed between a participant and their ParentsNext provider.

 Suitable pre-vocational activities may include: